Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Introduction

 \subsection{Plan of the paper}

-We start by recalling some aspect of $\AdS$ geometry.
-We emphasize on the differences and similarities between Anti-de Sitter space and the Hyperbolic space.
+We start by covering the necessary background in pseudo-Riemannian hyperbolic geometry.
+We emphasize on the differences and similarities with the usual Riemannian case.

-It is followed by a collection of geometric facts about asymptotic geometry for the distance $d_{\AdS}$.
-We review the usual concepts of shadows, radial convergence, Busemann functions, and Gromov distances in our setting.
+It is followed by a collection of geometric facts about asymptotic geometry for the distance $d_{\h^{p,q}}$.
+We review the usual concepts of shadows, radial convergence, Buseman functions, and Gromov distances in our setting.

-Section \ref{sec - conformal density} is devoted to the construction and study of conformal densities.
+Section \ref{sec - conformal density} is devoted to the study of conformal densities.
+For the existence and ergodicity of conformal densities, which are very close to classical results in hyperbolic geometry, we refer to the appendix.